Lowell Prescription Drug Lawyer

 Massachusetts General Laws Chapter 111E provides an option for individuals charged with drug offenses to enter a treatment program instead of facing traditional criminal penalties.
 This can be particularly beneficial for those struggling with addiction.
 The court may order participation in a drug treatment program, which can include:

-Successful completion of a treatment program under MGL 111E can lead to the dismissal of charges, providing a path to recovery and avoiding the long-term consequences of a conviction.
+Successful completion of a treatment program under M.G.L. c.
+111E can lead to the dismissal of charges, providing a path to recovery and avoiding the long-term consequences of a conviction.
+In the event that a case dismissal is not possible, our lawyers will advocate for alternative penalties to reduce the implications of a Lowell prescription drug charge.

 The state’s focus on over-policing urban and economically disadvantaged communities means that most drug prosecutions happen in diverse urban centers like Worcester, New Bedford, Brockton, Lawrence, Boston, Lynn, Lowell, Fall River, Chelsea, Haverhill, Malden, Framingham, and Woburn.
 However, this doesn’t mean that smaller towns such as Newton, Andover, Concord, and Ayer escape strict drug enforcement policies.
 Moreover, towns situated along major highways, such as Sturbridge and Leominster, also face increased levels of enforcement.